Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 That last number is the one most people miss.
 It's not just faster — it's work that wasn't happening at all.

-Translate to dollars.
-Using the Augmentcode ROI calculator with adjustable industry assumptions:
+Translate to dollars with the Augmentcode ROI calculator:

 - Annual benefit per developer: $4,626 (11 min/day saved x $101/hr loaded cost)